neophora/docs/api/GetTransactionByHashLEInHex.md

-# GetBlockByHashLEInJSON
+# GetTransactionByHashLEInHex

-get block by hash (little endian) in json
+get transaction by hash (little endian) in hex

 ## Input